-Quality Control and Testing of Marijuana Products Policy and Procedure Manual
+Quality Control and Testing of Marijuana Products

+Policy and Procedure Manual

-The Heirloom Collective, Inc. ("THC") is planning to operate a co-located (Cultivation, and Product Manufacturing) Registered Marijuana Dispensary ("RMD").
-This policy and procedure will summarize our Quality Control and Testing of Marijuana Products Policies and Procedures that have been approved by the Massachusetts Department of Public Health.
-This policy and procedure is compliant with 935 CMR 500.000, 935 CMR 501 and 935 CMR 502 ("the Regulations").
+The Heirloom Collective, Inc. ("THC") is currently operating a co-located (Cultivation and Product Manufacturing) Registered Marijuana Dispensary ("RMD").
+This policy and procedure will summarize our Quality Control and Testing of Marijuana Products Policies and Procedures that are compliant with 935 CMR 500, 935 CMR 501 and 935 CMR 502 ("the Regulations").